unlight/asmt-javascript-questions/README.md

 - What kind of streams are there in nodejs?
 - Describe how method pipe works.
 - The difference between nextTick and setImmediate?
+- Can you name some points from twelve factor application methodology?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?